Mannrich e Vasconcelos Advogados | View firm profile

 Alessandra Barichello Boskovic

-Master and PhD in Law from the Pontifícia Universidade Católica do Paraná (PUC-PR).
+Obtained her Master’s and PhD degrees in Law from Pontifícia Universidade Católica do Paraná (PUCPR).
+Researcher at GETRAB-USP.
 Partner lawyer at Mannrich e Vasconcelos Advogados.

 Obtained his PhD in Law from Universidade de São Paulo (USP).
 Professor at Fundação Instituto de Administração (FIA).
 Partner lawyer at Mannrich e Vasconcelos Advogados.